textasdata/textasdata.github.io/index.md

 layout: default
 ---

-Welcome to the website for Text as Data.
-Here you can find out more about our events, <a href="about/join">how to join</a>, and our governing structure.
+Welcome to the website for the Text as Data Association.
+Here you can find out more about our <a href="/events">events</a>, <a href="about/join">how to join</a>, and our governing structure.